Scams

 Other resources

-The Little Black Book of Scams
+The Little Book of Scams

-The Little Black Book of Scams is published by the Australian Competition and Consumer Commission (ACCC) and outlines a variety of common scams that regularly target Australian consumers and small businesses.
+The Little Book of Scams is published by the Australian Competition and Consumer Commission (ACCC) and outlines a variety of common scams that regularly target Australian consumers and small businesses.
 It also offers consumers tips on how to protect themselves from scams, what they can do to minimise damage if they do get scammed and how they can report a scam.

 Australian Cyber Security Centre (ACSC)